 The full protocol model, its assumptions, the basic security properties, and the algorithm are described in [1].
 This manual serves as a companion to the book.
 Thus, in this manual we assume the reader is familiar with the formal modeling of security protocols and their properties.

 Installation

-Scyther can be downloaded from the following website: http://users.ox.ac.uk/~coml0529/scyther/
+Scyther can be downloaded from the following website: http://people.inf.ethz.ch/cremersc/scyther/index.html

-Installation instruction are included in the downloadable Scyther archives.
+Installation instruction are included.
 Scyther is available for the Windows, Linux and Mac OS platforms.